google/atheris/native_extension_fuzzing.md

  - `ubsan_with_fuzzer.so`
  - `ubsan_cxx_with_fuzzer.so`

-If these files are present, it means Atheris succesfully generated the files at installation time, and you can use this option.
+If these files are present, it means Atheris successfully generated the files at installation time, and you can use this option.
 Simply `LD_PRELOAD` the right `.so` file, and you're good to go.
 Here's a complete example:

 ```
 LD_PRELOAD="$(python -c "import atheris; print(atheris.path())")/asan_with_fuzzer.so" python ./my_fuzzer.py
 ```

-### Option 2: Linking libFuzzer into Python
+### Option B: Linking libFuzzer into Python

 This option doesn't rely on these custom shared libraries; instead, it involves building a modified CPython.
 We provide a script and patch file that attempts to do this for Python 3.8.6 in the `third_party` directory.